Candelariales

 The Candelariales are an order of fungi in the monotypic class Candelariomycetes.
 It contains the families Candelariaceae and Pycnoraceae.
 The order was circumscribed by Jolanta Miadlikowska, François Lutzoni, and Helge Thorsten Lumbsch as part of a comprehensive phylogenetic classification of the kingdom Fungi published in 2007.
 The class Candelariomycetes was proposed in 2018 by Hermann Voglmayr and Walter Jaklitsch.

 Taxonomy

 The yellow "candle-wax" lichens now grouped in Candelariomycetes were long treated as part of the large class Lecanoromycetes.
-A multigene study of lichen-forming fungi published in 2007 first recognised them as a distinct order, Candelariales – comprising the families Candelariaceae and Pycnoraceae – but still left the group inside Lecanoromycetes.
-Even earlier, Miądlikowska and co-workers had informally coined the name "Candelariomycetidae" (2006) for this lineage, and Lücking and colleagues later formalised that name at subclass rank (2017).
+A multigene study of lichen-forming fungi published in 2007 first recognized them as a distinct order, Candelariales – comprising the families Candelariaceae and Pycnoraceae – but still left the group inside Lecanoromycetes.
+Even earlier, Miądlikowska and co-workers had informally coined the name "Candelariomycetidae" in 2006 for this lineage, but that name was not then validly published under the botanical code.
+Lücking, Timdal, and Westberg later validly published Candelariomycetidae in 2017 as a new monotypic subclass within Lecanoromycetes, containing the single order Candelariales and its two families, Candelariaceae and Pycnoraceae.
+They designated Candelariales as the type order and Candelaria as the type genus.